Happy Endings tour

-Happy Endings is an ongoing concert tour by American rock band Garbage in support of their eighth studio album Let All That We Imagine Be the Light (2025).
+Happy Endings was a concert tour by American rock band Garbage in support of their eighth studio album Let All That We Imagine Be the Light (2025).
 The tour was announced on March 25 and includes 29 United States dates and two Canadian dates.

 Background

 On March 22, 2025, a headlining Garbage concert at the Mountain Winery in Saratoga, California, was announced for October 23 with Starcrawler as special guests and tickets going on sale on March 28.
 The concert was later revealed to be part of the Happy Endings tour, the band's first headline tour of the US and Canada in 3 years, announced on March 25.
 The previous Garbage headline tour in the United States was a 7-date tour at the end of June 2022, which was cut short due to illness in the band.
 Thus, this marks the first long headline tour of the band in North America in seven years.

 The tour begins with a concert in Orlando, Florida, on September 3, and ends with a show in Phoenix, Arizona, on November 2.
 Starcrawler will be special guests for the entire duration of the tour.
 Tickets were made available for pre-sale on April 1 and went on sale for the general public on April 4.